megclaypool/ts_recipes/behat/README.md

 ###  Selenium

-1. Go to http://selenium-release.storage.googleapis.com/index.html and select the folder of the latest release.
+1. Install the selenium server: `brew install selenium-server-standalone`

-2. Download selenium-server-standalone-LATEST-VERSION.jar.
+2. If you haven't already, add homebrew's integration with macOS's launchctl manager: `brew tap homebrew/services`

-3. Place it wherever you like.
-Probably makes sense be system level rather than project level.
+3. Use brew's services to launch the selenium server and restart it each time you restart your computer: `sudo brew services start selenium-server-standalone`

-4. Confirm that it works by running in a new terminal session: `java -jar PATH-TO-SELENIUM.jar` There should be a message like "RemoteWebDriver instances should connect to: http://127.0.0.1:4444/wd/hub".
+4. Confirm that it works by running in a new terminal session: `selenium-server` There should be a message like "RemoteWebDriver instances should connect to: http://127.0.0.1:4444/wd/hub".
 Confirm that that page loads.
 Quit by using CTRL-C in terminal.